1-Page Resumes, Wearing Suits to Interviews & More Outdated Job Search Advice You Shouldn’t Follow

 Levin gives this additional advice to keep in mind when interviewing, “Keeping things conversational and engaging allows for your interviewer to see all aspects of you, and opens the door for you to ask questions and infuse your experience right into the conversation.
 If you lead with your value, you will organically align your skills with the job at hand in new and interesting ways, even if it is not similar to what you have done before,” Levin said.

 A common question for interviewers to ask is, “What is your greatest weakness?”
 While this may go against all your instincts, it’s OK to be honest about your greatest weakness rather than come up with something that’s not a weakness and try to make it seem like it is.
 The key is to also give your interviewer examples of how you are working to resolve the weakness.

 But make sure you don’t choose a weakness that would make it seem that you cannot fulfill the expectations and duties of the role you’re interviewing for.
 For example, if you’re applying for a job that requires you to rely on a team, don’t say that your weakness is expecting others to do a perfect job all the time and you’re overcoming it by relying more on yourself and not worrying about what others do.

 Resumes Should Be One Page

-While old-school advice dictated the use of a one-page resume, Michele Olivier, a certified career coach with over 20 years of experience in the HR/recruitment industry, believes that particular piece of advice was more relevant when people handed their resume to an actual person.
+While old-school advice dictated the use of a one-page resume, Michele Olivier, a certified career coach with over 20 years of experience in the HR/recruitment industry and principal consultant at O&H Consulting, believes that particular piece of advice was more relevant when people handed their resume to an actual person.
 “Now it’s much more important that you have an engaging resume that is easy to follow and has relevant information.
 Even one page of irrelevant content (like lists of job duties) feels too long for a recruiter, but up to four pages for senior-level folks is great if the content is managed correctly.”